inUtil-info/node-red-contrib-whin/README.md

 ## Types of messages:
-At the moment, the only type of messages we route are text messages (strings).
-This is not preventing you from sending json data, or any other data format you stringfy first.
+At the moment, the only type of messages we route are text messages (UTF8 strings).
+This is not preventing you from sending json data, or any other data format you stringify first.

 ## Whin Nodes:
 When you install this package, you will get the following Nodes available on Node-red palette under the Network category: whin-receive, whin-send and whin-confirm.
 These Nodes rely on a configuration Node called wihn-config (not visible on your palette) which you will use to enter your credentials, as shown below.